binaryfever/WNM617/Syllabus.md

 ###Week 15: More on Mobile Tech
 -	Wearables(Smart Watches, Activity Trackers, Virtual Reality, etc...)
 -	Activity: You're really an expert now!
--	Activity: Concepting Mobile Tech
+-	Activity: Work on your Final Project
 - BE SURE TO TURN IN YOUR FINAL PROJECT!